gbrrestoration/rrap-cost-linker/docs/source/example_workflow.md

 ### Parameter sweep

-`run_parameter_sweep` evaluates both models over a range of values for a single parameter, keeping all other factors at their spreadsheet defaults.
+`sweep_ca` evaluates the CA production and deployment models jointly over a range of values for a single parameter, keeping all other factors at their spreadsheet defaults.
+Shared factors (such as `num_1yoec` and `coral_yield_1YOEC`) are kept consistent between the two models automatically.

+`sweep_lm` does the same for the LM model independently.

 ```python
 import numpy as np